techservicesillinois/aws-vault-terraform/README.md

 ### Docker

-Docker must be available as the `docker` command locally.
+Docker must be available for the terraform provider to connect to.
 You can run the daemon remotely and use `DOCKER_HOST` but it is easier to run Docker Community Edition locally for your platform.

 Terraform uses the docker daemon to lookup the image hashes for the ECS Tasks.
 This makes sure that even if you use the `latest` tag you will still get